swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 2. Generic `Collection` equivalents of these algorithms in terms of subsequences
 3. `protocol CustomPrefixMatchRegexComponent`, which allows 3rd party libraries to provide their industrial-strength parsers as intermixable components of regexes

-This proposal is part of a larger [regex-powered string processing initiative](https://forums.swift.org/t/declarative-string-processing-overview/52459).
-Throughout the document, we will reference the still-in-progress [`RegexProtocol`, `Regex`](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/StronglyTypedCaptures.md), and result builder DSL, but these are in flux and not formally part of this proposal.
-Further discussion of regex specifics is out of scope of this proposal and better discussed in another thread (see [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107) for links to relevant threads).
+This proposal is part of a larger [regex-powered string processing initiative](https://github.com/apple/swift-evolution/blob/main/proposals/0350-regex-type-overview.md), the status of each proposal is tracked [here](https://github.com/apple/swift-experimental-string-processing/blob/main/Documentation/Evolution/ProposalOverview.md).
+Further discussion of regex specifics is out of scope of this proposal and better discussed in their relevant reviews.

 ## Motivation